 The furniture is representative of several styles and eras.
 One of the earliest pieces is a Queen Anne table made in Austria between 1730 and 1770.
 An upholstered tub armchair from the early 20th century appears frequently in photos of Einstein at home.
 According to James R. Blackwood's "Einstein in the Rear-view Mirror," which appeared in Volume 14 of Princeton History, it was local jeweler Isadore Braveman who kept the Einstein's 19th century Biedermeier-style clock in working order.
 Blackwood also described the efforts of the underground to send the furniture from Germany to the United States under a fictitious name, which led to difficulties with suspicious customs officials when the Einsteins went to New York to claim their things.

-The Historical Society currently displays Einstein's music stand in its Princeton History Room.
+The Historical Society currently displays several outstanding pieces from the Einsten Funiture Collection in the Einstein Salon and Innovators Gallery at the Updike Farmstead, detailing how the furniture arrived in the United States and describing Einstein's life in Princeton.
 In the spring and summer of 2005, his desk used in his Berlin study was on loan from the Historical Society to the Max Planck Institute in Berlin for their exhibition Albert Einstein: Engineer of the Universe.
 In fall 2005, an ensemble of a table, chair and lamp was displayed at the Luther W. Brady Art Gallery at George Washington University in Washington, D.C.

 A grant from the New Jersey Historical Commission, Department of State, allowed the Society to catalog the collection and hire a professional conservator to undertake a preliminary survey to assess the conservation needs of each piece.
 The conservator's report indicates that over $60,000 must be raised to undo the toll taken by time and use on the furnishings.